J. E. Franklin: Black Girl (The Film)

 The film was released in 1972.
-It had its world premiere at the Strand Theatre (Manhattan), then known as the Penthouse Theater on Broadway, on 9 November, 1972, to benefit sickle cell anemia, and its Los Angeles premiere on 15 November.
+It had its world premiere at the Strand Theatre (Manhattan), then known as the Penthouse Theater on Broadway, on 9 November 1972, to benefit sickle cell anemia, and its Los Angeles premiere on 15 November.
 The film received mixed reviews, with the mainstream New York Times critic describing it as "a poor movie that makes it look as if there never had been a good play."
 Franklin claimed to not be affected by the movie's release: "When the movie came out, I was a full-time lecturer at Lehman College.
 I was involved with my student needs."
 There was talk of a sequel to the film, and of a television series: "The series would be set at the college where Billie had gone to join Netta.
 Billie and Netta would encounter at the college either a wonderful house-mother or a wonderful educator on the faculty.
 This woman would be engaged in some esoteric endeavor, trying to make a contribution to education, but would be misunderstood and unappreciated in her intentions by the administration of the college."
 Although there was a "fat and attractive" offer to write the pilot, Franklin declined to write one, since it was a different story.
 However, after the release of the film, Franklin was invited to speak by many colleges, community centers, and theatre groups.

-Black Girl (1972 film) (in the original version) was available to watch on Turner Classic Movies and is still available to stream for free on YouTube through Reelblack.
+The original version of Black Girl was available to watch on Turner Classic Movies and is still available to stream for free on YouTube through Reelblack.
 A newly restored print of the film, made by UCLA Film & Television Archive and The Film Foundation, and funded by the Hobson/Lucas Family Foundation, had its premiere playing as part of a 24-hour programming block celebrating the 60th anniversary of the UCLA Film Festival & Television Archive on September 25, 2025.
 The new print (in 35 mm) had its New York premiere as part of the 63rd New York Film Festival on September 28, when it was introduced by Franklin.
 On October 1, Franklin was joined by Peggy Pettitt in a Q&A after another screening of the film.